Taurus: The BullPronunciation: TOR-us

 |Taurus Constellation Profile|

 |Bordering Constellations: Auriga, Perseus, Aries, Cetus, Eridanus, Orion, Gemini|

+The Myth Behind the Constellation TaurusTaurus, “The Bull” represents Zeus in the form he took when he abducted Europa, daughter of the king of Phoenicia.
 While playing on the beach, Europa sighted a magnificent white bull with golden horns grazing peacefully with her father’s herd.
 She was entranced by its beauty and gentle demeanor.
 The bull knelt before her, and when she climbed up on its back, it went into the sea and swam her to Crete, where Zeus finally shed his bestial disguise.
 He seduced her and one of their offspring was Minos, king of Crete.

 Taurus Constellation Points of Interest